-Job postings for Peer Supporters
+Job Postings for Peer Supporters

+This position is a full time hourly position with flexible days and hours to meet client needs.
+The candidates should identify as being in long term stable recovery from a mental health, substance use or addiction diagnosis.
 Previous experience in peer support is not required but the ability to share your recovery story as an inspiration to others is.
 Extensive training is provided.
 Good communication and computer skills along with reliable transportation, a clean driving record and the ability to pass a criminal background check are also required.
-Starts at $12-$15 per hour
+Starts at $12-$15 per hour.

 Works as part of a multi-disciplinary team to help clients develop a personal recovery plan and identify opportunities to provide support as clients work to achieve their recovery goals.
 Promotes client self-determination and decision-making.
 Models competency in recovery and maintaining ongoing wellness.
 Monitors and supports client through regular visits and reports progress or concerns to the treatment team.
 Helps clients set and achieve meaningful goals in the areas of behavioral health recovery, education, daily living skills, substance use, relationships, productivity, and leisure.
 Links clients to resources identified within the wellness recovery plan.
 Works with other members of the treatment team to develop an effective support system for the consumer.
 Performs medication delivery, works rotating weekday and weekends and must pass medication test.

 Works within the overall treatment team and plan of care to encourage individuals to communicate about their addiction with family, friends, and others as appropriate as well as to be actively engaged with recovery support services.
 Assists individuals to better understand their illness and guide them to connect with community services and work environment with a clear understanding of boundaries.
 Helps individuals identify and recognize abilities, strengths, and resources (both internal and external) and use them to achieve their recovery goals.
 Communicates with the treatment team and keeps the team apprised of patient status as relates to peer support services.